paazmaya/naginata.fi/content/en/koryu.md

 Naginatajutsu](http://farm3.staticflickr.com/2514/5763043905_5a542834cf_m.jpg)
 ](http://flickr.com/photos/14224905@N08/5763043905 "Himeji 2011-05-26 Jikishinkageryu Naginatajutsu / paazio")

-At the moment the style is being practisted along with Japan, at Hawaii, Belgium and Finland.
+At the moment the style is being practised along with Japan, at Hawaii (USA), Belgium and Finland.
 All practitioners are members of the [Japanese main organisation called Shūtokukai (秀徳会)](http://www.jikishin-naginata.jp/ "Jikishinkageryu Naginatajutsu"), which has the purpose of preserving and respecting the legacy of Jikishinkageryū Naginatajutsu.